-The Story Behind the Trends - Overall life expectancy has stayed quite static for females and males across the Belfast area.
-Trends show females living an average of 4 - 5 years longer than males.
-Belfast males and females have a lower life expectancy than Castlereagh and the NI average each year.
+The Story Behind the Trends - Overall life expectancy continues to increase for both males and females across all Southern Areas with females living an average of 4 - 5 years longer than males.
+Armagh and Craigavon males have a lower life expectancy than the NI average, whilst Dungannon and Newry and Mourne females have a lower life expectancy that the NI average.